Axtrics-Solutions-Pvt-Ltd/aframark_magento_dev/README.md

 Aframark is an open review platform that helps consumers make better choices while helping companies showcase and improve their customer service.

-To install the Trustpilot plugin on your website, please follow the steps provided in this package.
+To install the Aframark plugin on your website, please follow the steps provided in this package.

 ## How to install the Aframark extension
 1. Log in to your Magento server using SSH (Secure Shell) and run the commands that follow.